 Suffer from chronic headaches and migraines?
 Looking for a natural remedy that has a proven track record of success in preventing and treating some of the worst headaches imaginable?
 You might want to try feverfew, an herb that’s well-known for being a potent natural headache remedy.

 Feverfew’s pain-easing effect is said to come from a biochemical called parthenolides, which combat the widening of blood vessels that occurs in migraines.
 It may even be more effective than other nonsteroidal anti-inflammatories (NSAIDS), like aspirin!
-With at least 36 million Americans currently suffering from migraines, the search for relief is on a lot of hurting minds.
-(2)

 What Is Feverfew?